DharaniPulkaram7/DharaniPulkaram7/README.md

 <h2 align="center">💫 About Me</h2>

 <p align="justify">
 I’m a Computer Science and Engineering student at <b>Malla Reddy Engineering College for Women</b> with a strong academic record (<b>CGPA: 9.2</b>) and a passion for building intelligent, impactful solutions.

-<br><br>

 My core interests lie in <b>Artificial Intelligence, Machine Learning, Data Science, LLMs, and AI agents</b>.
 I’m particularly interested in developing systems that solve real-world problems through automation, data-driven insights, and intelligent decision-making.

-<br><br>

 Recently, I completed an <b>AI Azure internship</b> through a Microsoft initiative implemented by <b>Edunet Foundation</b>, where I gained hands-on experience working on industry-relevant projects.
 This opportunity strengthened my technical foundation, improved my problem-solving abilities, and deepened my interest in building practical AI-driven solutions.

-<br><br>

 I actively focus on building real-world projects that help me apply concepts in machine learning, data analysis, and intelligent systems.
 I enjoy exploring new tools, frameworks, and technologies that expand my knowledge and keep me aligned with evolving industry trends.

-<br><br>

 Along with technical skills, I value <b>communication, teamwork, adaptability, and leadership</b>.
 Participating in hackathons and collaborative projects has helped me build confidence, take initiative, and perform effectively in fast-paced environments.

-<br><br>

 I’m eager to contribute to innovative teams, take on challenging opportunities, and build solutions that create real value while growing as a future software and AI professional.
 </p>

 <!-- Stats -->